TheGloriousGenesis/CS_Learning/AWS_MachineLearningCertification/AWS_Revision.md

 > ADD Operational best practices
 > Add how to identify and fix drops in performance

-### AWS services matching to ML solutions
+### Overview - AWS services matching to ML solutions

-Analytics:
+#### Analytics:
 - Amazon Athena
 - Amazon EMR
 - AWS Glue

-#### Amazon Kinesis
+- Amazon Kinesis

-Amazon Kinesis is a platform for [streaming data](../Machine_Learning/Data_Mining/README.md#overview_-_data_streaming) in AWS.
+Amazon Kinesis is a platform for [streaming data](../Machine_Learning/Data_Mining/README.md#overview---data-streaming) in AWS.

 - Amazon Kinesis Data Firehose

-  - Deals with streaming data to http endpoints and storage solutions.
+  - Deals with streaming data to http endpoints and storage solutions (S3/Redshift).
   - Config based (do not need to set up an application, just state where the data is and where you want it to go)

 - Amazon Kinesis Data Streams
-- Amazon Managed Service for Apache Flink
+- Amazon Managed Service for Apache Flink (Amazon MSK)
 - Amazon QuickSight

 Compute: